Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Beat the game in 3 hours or less [New File, Save File Timer, Any Difficulty]
 ```

-If you've beaten the game, you'll have a general idea of how to progress through the game, making this achievement easier to do.\
+If you've beaten the game, you'll have a general idea of how to progress through the game, making this achievement easier to do.
+If you didn't, wait until you're done with everything else, so that you'll be more prepared for this playthrough.\
 Below i'll write different tips for each level and how to beat them the fastest way possible.

 ### General Tips